Popax21/synaTudor/pydrv/USAGE.md

 ## Tutorial
 ### First invocation
 The first step is to check if the sensor gets found and responds to basic commands.
 You can verify this by just starting the script.
-If nothing goes wrong, and you see the prompt for commands, nothing should have gone wrong.
+If you see the prompt for commands, nothing should have gone wrong.
 You can now get sensor info by using the command `info`
 ```
 $ sudo python pydrv/driver.py usb
    INFO  Found sensor on bus 1 device 4